genomicsclass/book/pages/association_tests.md

 ## [1] 0.9618616 5.2632310
 ```

 Note that the confidence includes 1, which is consistent with the p-value being bigger than 0.05.
+Also note that the p-value shown here is based on a different approximation to the one used by the Chi-square test which is why they differ.